Don't Be Tempted By Rogers Sugar's Sweet Dividend

 Stagnant Dividend

 In May 2019, Rogers received approval from the Toronto Stock Exchange to proceed with a normal course issuer bid to purchase up to 1,500,000 common shares between May 2019 and May 2020.
 This volume of shares represents approximately 1.6% of shares outstanding.
 As of February 2020, Rogers has completed the repurchase of approximately 1,075,000 common shares since the beginning of the fiscal year at an average price of CAD $4.89 per share.
-While 1.6% of the share float will not meaningfully impact EPS, overtime the company will see savings by not having to pay out dividends on those shares.
+While 1.6% of the share float will not meaningfully impact EPS, over time the company will see savings by not having to pay out dividends on those shares.
 With a low current share price, a rich dividend and few viable growth opportunities, share repurchases are an appropriate way to return capital to investors.

 Valuation